MicrosoftDocs/PowerShell-Docs/dsc/scriptResource.md

 ### GetScript

-You should define the `GetScript` to return a `hashtable` representing the state of the current node.
-The `hashtable` must only contain a **Result** key, and the value must be of type `String`.
-The `GetScript` is not *required* to return anything because DSC doesn't do anything with the output.

-When using the [Get-DscConfiguration](https://technet.microsoft.com/library/dn407379.aspx) cmdlet, the Script resource's `GetScript` executes to return the Node's current state.
+DSC does not use the output from `GetScript`.
+It is executed when you use the [Get-DscConfiguration](/powershell/module/PSDesiredStateConfiguration/Get-DscConfiguration.md) cmdlet to retrieve a node's current state.
+A return value is not required from `GetScript`.
+If you specify a return value, it must be a `hashtable` containing a **Result** key whose value is a `String`.

 ### TestScript

-You should define the `TestScript` to determine if the current node needs to be modified.
-You can design your `TestScript` to use your `GetScript` to determine the current state of the node.

-The `TestScript` must return a `boolean` value.
-You should return `$true` if the node is in the desired state, and `$false` if it is not.
+The `TestScript` is executed by DSC to determine if the `SetScript` should be run.
 If the `TestScript` returns `$false`, DSC executes the `SetScript` to bring the node back to the desired state.
+It must return a `boolean` value.
+A result of `$true` indicates that the node is compliant and `SetScript` should not executed.

-When using the [Test-DscConfiguration](https://technet.microsoft.com/en-us/library/dn407382.aspx) cmdlet, the Script resource's `TestScript` executes to return the nodes compliance.
-However, in this case, the `SetScript` will not run, no matter what the `TestScript` block returns.
+The [Test-DscConfiguration](/powershell/module/PSDesiredStateConfiguration/Test-DscConfiguration.md) cmdlet, executes the `TestScript` to retrieve the nodes compliance with the  **Script** resources.
+However, in this case, the `SetScript` does not run, no matter what the `TestScript` block returns.

 > [!NOTE]
 > You should ensure that all other output from your `TestScript` is suppressed so it does not become part of its return value.
 Unsuppressed output from your `TestScript` can yield